dagmar-urbancova/musicdwh/README.md

 - wwc data comes in .json format, one cell can contain lists of different values.
 The lists are parsed into new columns of dataframe upon load.
 - two lists of values (LOVs) have been added to the load to enable saving repetitive data in separate tables.
 - data in the database is updated with new values, right now there is no historization feature.
 This can be added in the future.

+#### **SQL scripts working with the data:**
+- sql_scripts/startup_sql_scripts : scripts setting up the database, tables and views
+- sql_scripts/04_L0_L1_load.sql : ETL script processing data from layer0 to layer1, creating dependencies
+- sql_scripts/05_L0_L1_update.sql : ETL script updating any changes in existing records

+#### **reports on the data**
+- questions.sql
+    - report on gender composition of the users
+    - report on youngest and olders user per country

 --------